cyber-dojo/runner/docs/README.md

 # cyberdojo/runner-stateless docker image

 - A docker-containerized stateless micro-service for [cyber-dojo](http://cyber-dojo.org).
-- Runs an avatar's tests.
+- Runs cyber-dojo.sh inside a docker container within a given amount of time.

 API:
   * All methods receive their named arguments in a json hash.